SCHOOL PROGRAMS

 GUIDED SCHOOL TOURS

 SAM’s school tours are image-focused and inquiry-based experiences for K–12 students.
-One portion of the museum visit will be led by trained guides, they encourage students to look closely, share personal perspectives, and build connections to their own lives and learning.
-Then teachers and chaperones will lead art activities in the galleries to give students an opportunity to get creative and learn together with classmates.
+One portion of the museum visit will be led by trained guides, encouraging students to look closely, share personal perspectives, and build connections to their own lives and learning.
+Afterward, teachers and chaperones will lead art activities to give students an opportunity to get creative and learn together with classmates.

 Book Now